jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week4/4-2_Conditionals.md

 ### `if/elif/else`

-This can get more complex, but in the interest of time, we're going to skip over this section.
+This can get more complex, and in the interest of time, we're going to skip over this section.
 I'll include it here for those who wish to learn on their own.

 <p align="center">
 <img width="410" alt="ifelifelse" src="https://github.com/jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/blob/main/Images/if_elif_else.jpg">